Great Linford: History

 The origin of the name Linford is not recorded.
 The first reference to Linford occurs in 944, when "King Edmund gave to his thegn Aelfheah, land at Linforda with liberty to leave it to whom he wished"; it appears in the Domesday Book as Linforda.
+Archaeological investigations at the parish church indicate that the site was a Saxon settlement in the seventh century.

 In the early sixteenth century, the rector of this parish Dr Richard Napier was widely known as a medical practitioner, astrologer and curer of souls.
 He was referred to by many in the upper classes, including the Earl of Sunderland who lived under his care for some time in 1629.

 Great Linford Manor was originally built on the hill where the South Pavilion now stands.
 It was the home of Sir Richard Napier from 1633 to 1676.
 The manor was the country seat of Sir William Prichard (or Pritchard) in the later part of the seventeenth century, who was Lord Mayor of London, a merchant and slave trader.
 He bought the Manor of Great Linford in 1682, demolished the original manor house and built the present house below it.
 In 1702, he founded the group of almshouses and school-house beside the church, which are still there today.

 The village grew in importance following construction in 1800 of the Grand Junction Canal and associated wharf to serve Newport Pagnell; in 1817 an arm, the Newport Pagnell Canal, was built out from here but was unsuccessful and closed in 1867.
 For a hundred years (1867 to 1967) Great Linford was served by Great Linford railway station on the Wolverton to Newport Pagnell branch line.